DaRUS - the Data Repository of the University of Stuttgart

 If your institute does not yet have its own dataverse, we can create such an area for you.
 The only requirement is that a local administrator takes responsibility for the dataverse (by taking on the role of "DaRUS administrator" in the university admin portal) and holds an introductory meeting with us.
 Contents of the introductory meeting are: Functions and configuration options of DaRUS, rights and duties as DaRUS admin, application goals, data types, formats and volumes, description categories, automation.

 Login is done on the DaRUS homepage via Shibboleth.
-Click on LogIn in the top right corner and select "Universität Stuttgart" as Institution.
-You will then be redirected to a login page where you can login with your AC account.
+Click on LogIn in the top right corner and start typing the name of your Institution.
+You will then be redirected to a login page where you can login with your institutional account.
 In addition to the published datasets and dataverses, you now also see all data and dataverses to which you have rights.

 In the DaRUS Knowledge Base on DaRUS you can find instructions for the first steps on DaRUS.